where to stand in pickleball

 Now each player has their desired side in place despite the server starting from a fixed point on the court.

-Both players, you and the server were "stacked" on the right hand side of the court aka...stacking.
+You and the server both “stacked” on the right-hand side of the court, a strategy known as stacking.

-The same rules can apply regardless of which side the ball is being served from.
-You can stack, on either side and set yourself up to be in position immediately after the ball is served.
+The same rules apply regardless of the serving side.
+You can stack on either side and position yourself immediately after serving the ball.

 Be careful though, if you are stacking and need to shift to an open area on the court, do it quickly so your opponent doesn't have an open alley to hit to.